← The journal Vertical M&A Guides February 19, 2026

 Strategic Buyers

-Zebra Technologies continues to build its retail operations portfolio through acquisitions, combining hardware (barcode scanners, mobile computers, RFID) with software (Reflexis workforce management, inventory intelligence).
+Zebra Technologies continues to build around retail operations, combining hardware such as scanners, mobile computers, and RFID with software including Reflexis workforce management and inventory intelligence.

-Payment processors including Shift4, Fiserv, Global Payments, and Block (Square) are active acquirers of retail software that deepens their merchant relationships and increases payments attachment.
+Payment processors including Shift4, Fiserv, Global Payments, and Block are relevant buyers where retail software deepens merchant relationships or increases payments attachment.

 Financial Sponsors